-In 2018 (and beyond) LPBF plans to capitalize on cost saving strategies learned in 2016 and 2017 to ramp up the number of traps removed from Lake Pontchartrain Basin and the Louisiana Coastal Zone as a whole.
+In 2019, LPBF plans to capitalize on lessons learned 2016-218 to ramp up the number of traps removed from Lake Pontchartrain Basin and the Louisiana Coastal Zone as a whole.
 Our objective is to remove more than the number of traps that are lost every year, so that the existing inventory of traps lost in past years can start to be reduced.
-Information about LDWF 2018 closure areas for Derelict Crab Trap Removal can be found here.

 With their negative ecological and environmental impacts, “ghost traps” are clearly a detriment to the Louisiana coastal zone and removing them should be a priority for coastal stakeholders.
 In the future, the crab trap removal program looks to incorporate improvements to sustainability, such as reduction of lost gear and recycling or reuse of derelict traps.